-Topic "Sexual Health" in Korean - total 17 documentsTitle: Anyone can get condoms: Safe sex.
-No regrets.
+Topic "Sexual Health" in Korean - total 31 documentsTitle: Bacterial vaginosis

-Summary: General information on Bacterial vaginosis, how to diagnose it, how to get tested for it and how to cure it.
+Summary: Translated general information on Bacterial Vaginosis (BV), how to diagnose it, how to get tested for it and how to cure it.
 In BV, there is a change in the normal balance of vaginal bacteria, which can result in an unpleasant odour and/or discharge in some women.
 However, the actual cause of BV remains unclear and is the subject of current research studies.

 Title: Chlamydia - from Melbourne Sexual Health Centre